 Most of us believe that when push comes to shove, we’d pick the right thing to do – until the time we’re actually facing a dire situation.
 With an extremely intriguing narrative, thriller Breathe explores exactly one such moral dilemma.

-In the first season, F.L.A.M.E.S. took us back to the first rush of love, the charm of old songs, and the antics that only came alive at tuition classes.
-With its second season, the show focused on the problems that most of us experienced in our first relationship - while also battling teenage hormones and parents' expectations.
+In the first season, F.L.A.M.E.S. took us back to the school life series and feelings of first rush of love, the charm of old songs, and the antics that only came alive at tuition classes.
+With its second season, the show focused on the problems that most of us experienced in our first relationship – while also battling teenage hormones and parents’ expectations.

 A shockingly violent revenge drama, Mirzapur became much more than a tale of guns and curses because of its unexpected plot twists and fleshed out characters.
 And while Pankaj Tripathi’s ability to nail a layered character was never in question, Ali Fazal and Divyendu Sharma’s performances were a pleasant surprise indeed.

 If you are someone who takes special pride in being a true-blue 90s kid, then Yeh Meri Family is the perfect treat for you.
 A delightful family drama told through the lens of 9-year-old Harshu, Yeh Meri Family is a reminder of birthday parties that took place in our living rooms, slam books that we hid from our parents, and fights with our siblings (that never get old).

 While heroes with underwhelming stories are as rare in Indian cinema as original tracks, Star Boyz was a hilarious ‘space comedy’ that gifted us exactly that.
 And through the space misadventures of its lead characters, the audience is treated to the kind of wacky comedy that works because of Kenny and Naveen’s chemistry and surprisingly clever writing.

 14. Shaitaan Haveli